camunda/camunda-docs/docs/components/concepts/job-workers.md

 ## Job streaming

 :::warning
 Job streaming is an experimental feature which is still under development.
 It is an opt-in feature which is disabled by default.
-[See the job worker documentation on how to use it.](/api-tools/java-client/job-worker)
+[See the job worker documentation for details on usage](/api-tools/java-client/job-worker).
 :::

 It's also possible to use job workers in a streaming fashion, such that jobs are automatically activated and pushed downstream to workers without requiring an extra round of polling, which greatly cuts down on overall latency.

 ### How it works

 Job streaming works by having the worker open a long living gRPC unidirectional stream from the client to the gateway.
-The gateway will then aggregate logically equivalent streams and register each of these aggregated streams to every broker.
+The gateway then aggregates logically equivalent streams and registers each of these aggregated streams to every broker.

 :::note
 Two streams are considered logically equivalent if they would both activate the same job in the exact same way.
-More concretely, this means if:
+More concretely, this means if they:

-- They target the same job type
+- Target the same job type
-- They have the same worker name
+- Have the same worker name
-- They have the same job activation timeout
+- Have the same job activation timeout
-- They have the same fetch variables
+- Have the same fetch variables
   :::

-On the broker side, whenever a job is made activate-able (e.g. a service task is activated, a job times out, a job failed and is retried, etc.), if there is one or more streams for this job type, a random one is picked, the job is activated and then pushed to it.
+On the broker side, whenever a job is made activate-able (e.g. a service task is activated, a job times out, a job failed and is retried, etc.), if there is one or more streams for this job type, a random one is picked, the job is activated, and then pushed to it.
 As the job makes it way back to the gateway which owns this stream, a random client associated with it is picked, and the job is forwarded to it.

 :::note
 The RNG used to random pick streams and clients provides a good uniform distribution for the same underlying set, which is a cheap way of evenly distributing the load _as long as the stream set remains stable_.